grammerhub-team/grammerhub-team.github.io/README.md

 ### Collections

-See the [Collections](https://payloadcms.com/docs/beta/configuration/collections) docs for details on how to extend this functionality.
+See the [Collections](https://payloadcms.com/docs/configuration/collections) docs for details on how to extend this functionality.

 - #### Users (Authentication)

-  Users are auth-enabled collections that have access to the admin panel and unpublished content.
+  Users are auth-enabled and encompass both admins and regular users based on the value of their `roles` field.
+Only `admin` users can access your admin panel to manage your website whereas `user` can authenticate on your front-end to leave [comments](#comments) and read [premium content](#premium-content) but have limited access to the platform.
 See [Access Control](#access-control) for more details.

-  For additional help, see the official [Auth Example](https://github.com/payloadcms/payload/tree/beta/examples/auth) or the [Authentication](https://payloadcms.com/docs/beta/authentication/overview#authentication-overview) docs.
+  For additional help, see the official [Auth Example](https://github.com/payloadcms/payload/tree/main/examples/auth) or the [Authentication](https://payloadcms.com/docs/authentication/overview#authentication-overview) docs.

 - #### Posts

   Posts are used to generated blog posts, news articles, or any other type of content that is published over time.
 All posts are layout builder enabled so you can generate unique layouts for each post using layout-building blocks, see [Layout Builder](#layout-builder) for more details.
 Posts are also draft-enabled so you can preview them before publishing them to your website, see [Draft Preview](#draft-preview) for more details.

+  Users can also leave comments on posts if they are logged in.
+Then, editors can log in to review and approve comments before they are published.
+See [Comments](#comments) for more details.

+  Posts can also restrict access to content or digital assets behind authentication, see [Premium Content](#premium-content) for more details.

+- ### Comments (Collection)

+  Comments are used to allow logged-in users to leave comments on posts.
+Comments are draft-enabled so admins can review and approve them before they are published to your website, see [Comments](#comments) for more details.

+- #### Projects

+  Projects are used to showcase your work.
+All projects are layout builder enabled so you can generate unique layouts for each project using layout-building blocks, see [Layout Builder](#layout-builder) for more details.
+Projects are also draft-enabled so you can preview them before publishing them to your website, see [Draft Preview](#draft-preview) for more details.

 - #### Pages